 The volume taken into consideration for priority setting is the volume for all uses in the scope of authorisation.
-The estimation of volumes is based on data from the registration dossiers as provided in section 3.2 and 3.5 of the IUCLID dossiers and/or in the CSRs, along with information presented in the Annex XV SVHC reports or information submitted during public consultation on SVHC identification of the substances.
-Where available, information on uses falling under the scope of the generic exemptions from authorisation4 and on their related tonnage is assessed to estimate the volume relevant for the priority setting.
+That volume is derived based on data from the registration dossiers as provided in Section 3.2 and 3.5 of the IUCLID dossiers and/or in the CSRs, along with information presented in the Annex XV SVHC reports or information submitted during public consultation on SVHC identification of the substances.
+Where available, information on uses falling under the generic exemptions from authorisation4 and on their related tonnage is assessed to estimate the volume relevant for the priority setting.

-It is stressed, however, that the assessment of whether a use is in the scope of authorisation is done only for prioritisation purpose and it does not conclude or define the status of a use under the REACH Regulation (which is the responsibility of individual companies and subject to enforcement).
-In general, in the prioritisation phase of the authorisation process a conservative approach is taken in cases where a clear conclusion on the intermediate status of the use or whether other exemptions apply is not possible on the basis of available data.
-The definition of intermediates as set out in Article 3(15) of the REACH Regulation, further elaborated/described in Appendix 4 of the 'Guidance on intermediates5' and 'Practical guide on intermediates6' was used to assess on the basis of available use descriptions (in the registrations incl.
-CSRs, the Annex XV SVHC reports and information received in SVHC public consultation) whether the identified uses are in the scope of authorisation.
+It is stressed, however, that the assessment of whether a use is in the scope of authorisation is done only for prioritisation purposes and it does not conclude or define the status of a use under the REACH Regulation (which is the responsibility of individual companies and subject to enforcement).
+In general, a realistic worst case approach is taken in cases where a clear conclusion on the intermediate status of the use or whether other exemptions apply is not possible on the basis of available data.
+The definition of intermediates as set out in Article 3(15) of the REACH Regulation, further elaborated and described in Appendix 4 of the 'Guidance on intermediates' and in the 'Practical guide on intermediates', is used to assess on the basis of available use descriptions (in the registrations incl.
+CSRs, the Annex XV SVHC reports and information received in SVHC public consultation) whether the identified uses are considered intermediate uses.